NNetify

 Worked example: an IT consultancy taking on the programme

-Take the default scenario shown in the Revenue Simulator above on this page.
-25 monthly orders, split 70% FTTP and 30% SOGEA, on 36-month contracts, with an average of 4 Threat Protection devices attached per broadband order.
-The simulator outputs the annual run-rate of upfront commission earned at this volume plus the average upfront commission per contract.
+Take a pipeline of 25 monthly orders, split 70% FTTP and 30% SOGEA, on 36-month contracts, with an average of 4 Threat Protection devices attached per broadband order.
+For a 12-person IT consultancy with 30 existing SME customers, this volume is achievable inside 6 to 12 months of programme entry.
 Broadband commission is paid one-off on install against the full contract sales-order-value, not amortised across the term.
-For a 12-person IT consultancy with 30 existing SME customers, this volume is achievable inside 6 to 12 months of programme entry.
+A partner manager prices this exact pipeline in writing on request, usually within one working day.
 The same volume would not qualify for BT Wholesale direct status, which typically requires £1m+ of annual BT product spend before partner-tier commission becomes available.

 Try your own numbers in the simulator